suyashkelvinsavant/GyanBuzz/posts/seventhpost.md

 title: This is my seventh post
 date: 2018-04-03T00:00:00.000Z
 author: John Doe
-summary: Why contemplating our mortality can be a powerful catalyst for change seventh post
+summary: Why contemplating our mortality can be a powerful catalyst for change seventh post seventh
 tags:
   - environment
   - politics